particle-iot/docs/src/content/hardware/certification/antenna.md

 Particle Gen 3 devices support BLE for short-distance communication.
 Most devices include a built-in chip antenna, and can optionally use an external antenna.

-The exception is the B Series SoM, which does not have a chip antenna on the SoM and requires an external antenna if BLE is to be used.
-Use of BLE on the B Series SoM is optional.
+The exception is the B-Series SoM, which does not have a chip antenna on the SoM and requires an external antenna if BLE is to be used.
+Use of BLE on the B-Series SoM is optional.

 The Particle 2.4 GHz BLE antenna is available in the [retail](https://store.particle.io/collections/shields-and-kits/products/wi-fi-or-mesh-2-4ghz-antenna) and wholesale stores.
 Note: The same external antenna model is used for Wi-Fi and BLE.